anonyaro/TableTime/README.md

 # **TableTime by xeNYARO (a.k.a anonyaro) ver.
 1.0.x**
-# **An open-source game inspired by TableTime for playing with friends—guess which words were placed based on their meaning.**
+# **An open-source game inspired by TableTime for playing with friends guess which words were placed based on the context meaning.**
 # **Before installation or compilation, ensure you review the: [License](https://github.com/anonyaro/TableTime/blob/master/LICENSE)**

 https://github.com/user-attachments/assets/604f823c-d1eb-4854-bc54-21e1b2b0c521